 Like tole, lifelike stone sculptures of fruit are enjoying a comeback thanks to grandmother chic.
 Hand-carved and hand-painted alabaster fruit (and vegetables, eggs, and nuts too) were to the mid-20th century as Staffordshire dogs were to the Victorian era: must-have decor.
 The Tuscan town of Volterra has been the center of the European alabaster trade for centuries, and if you come across alabaster fruit today, you can safely wager it was crafted in that region.
 Whether you place a stone apple or two on your mantel or heap several bunches of alabaster grapes in a bowl, you’re certain to add both artistry and charm to a setting—and to fool at least a few guests as well.

-The verisimilitude of vintage Italian alabaster fruit, such as this pair of apples from the 1960s, can be startling.
+The verisimilitude of vintage Italian alabaster fruit, such as this apple and pear, can be startling.